joantolos/kata-code-jam/README.md

 ![Kata](kata.gif)

-These are a compilation of several code exercises that I have found interesting.
+These are a compilation of several code exercises that I find interesting.

 ## Exercises